SpartzInc/automation_object/docs/blue_prints/possible_yaml_file_layout.md

 up your YAML files by screens and views.
 Here is an example of a directory/file structure we typically use.

 Remember all of these hashes are merged into the same hash.
 As long as you keep the levels correct you should be fine.

+You will also notice in this example that all of the screens are connected to each other via change_screen

+File Structure:
 ```
 /top_blue_print_directory
-  /views #We try to group views together in one folder to keep the above directory for base and screen yaml files
+  /views #We usually try to group views together in one folder
     header_view.yaml
     footer_view.yaml
   base.yaml #Usually use this to define base_url, throttling (if needed), other base level key/values